-In his home, John helps by running errands and cleaning.
-He lives with his father and his mother.
+John lives with his father and his mother.
+He is responsible for running errands and cleaning.
 His father is sometimes employed and his mother maintains the home.
 There are 2 children in the family.

 Soccer, basketball and hide-and-seek are John's favorite activities.
 In primary school his performance is average and he also regularly attends church activities.